10 Ways Golfing with the Gals Will Change Your Life

 - You get to laugh, and humor is also good for your health!

 6. You find a calmness you never thought was possible while hanging with friends

-I practice yoga, have tried meditation and I’ve even tried hypnotherapy, and all three sort of make me feel more relaxed, but golf is the only activity where I can truly clear my mind.
+I practice yoga, have tried meditation and I’ve even tried with a hypnosis course online, and all three sort of make me feel more relaxed, but golf is the only activity where I can truly clear my mind.
 With my phone on silent, a quiet breeze and the waves crashing on the cliffs at Torrey Pines, I often forget about the stresses of running my own business, family drama and anything else that could raise my blood pressure in today’s society.
 Golf is my zen garden, and if you want, I’ll share it with you!